New video from JFK assassination sells for $137,500 at auction

 The footage is 40 seconds, with the last 10 containing the post-assassination scenes.

-RR Auctions estimates the film will fetch upward of $100,000.
-The winning bidder of the footage will acquire full copyright ownership and interest in the film “subject to an existing non-exclusive licensing agreement that expires March 5, 2025,” and allows the footage to be used in an upcoming film about Secret Service Agent Clint Hill, which is expected to premiere next year.
+The final price exceeded RR's pre-auction estimate of $100,000.
+The winning bidder acquired full copyright ownership and interest in the film “subject to an existing non-exclusive licensing agreement that expires March 5, 2025,” and allows the footage to be used in an upcoming film about Secret Service Agent Clint Hill, which is expected to premiere next year.

 Life Magazine purchased the rights to the Zapruder Film for $150,000 the day after the assassination.
 After the Zapruder family obtained the film back from Life in April 1975 as part of a royalties suit, the family profited off of the footage by allowing its use in Oliver Stone’s film “JFK,” charging more than $85,000.
 In 1999, the government purchased the film from the family for $16 million.